paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![NOW-UI main page](/images/hugo_themes/now-ui_main.png#center)](/images/hugo_themes/now-ui_main.png)

 By the main page, you could say it's not only a blog theme.
-The actual content is hidden somewhere where you should scroll and click, same with posts page.
-It has a lot of features which are not related to the blogging itself.
+The actual content is hidden somewhere where you should scroll and click, same with the posts page.
+It has a lot of features that are not related to blogging itself.

 ### Navigation

 [![NOW-UI tags page](/images/hugo_themes/now-ui_tags.png#center)](/images/hugo_themes/now-ui_tags.png)

-Like all other pages, tags page have a ridiculous red banner on top, but under it is pretty tags list which is sorted by how many posts with each tag the blog have, which is the best possible sort in my humble opinion.
+Like all other pages, the tags page has a ridiculous red banner on top, but under it is a pretty tags list sorted by how many posts with each tag the blog has, which is the best possible sort.

 ### Single page

 [![NOW-UI single post page](/images/hugo_themes/now-ui_single_post.jpg#center)](/images/hugo_themes/now-ui_single_post.jpg)

 It's better to see once for yourself.
 That big banner doesn't seem to be doing anything useful, but magically it adds importance to whatever written on it and draws attention to the post title and description.
-The text is light and nice, and utilize black, white and red palette.
-No related articles list or links to the previous article, however, Disqus comments are present.
+The text is light and pleasant and utilizes a black, white and red palette: no related articles list or links to the previous article.
+However, Disqus comments are present.

 ---